-When registering a client, the client developer:
+When registering a client, the client developer SHALL:

-- specifies the client type as described in Section 2.1, - provides its client redirection URIs as described in Section 3.1.2, and - includes any other information required by the authorization server (e.g. application name, website, description, logo image, the acceptance of legal terms).
+- specify the client type as described in Section 2.1, - provide its client redirection URIs as described in Section 3.1.2, and - include any other information required by the authorization server (e.g. application name, website, description, logo image, the acceptance of legal terms).